MileHacker Logo

 • VVO: Waiting areas, cafes, restaurants, duty-free shops, Wi-Fi in international departure zone.

-• Railway Station: Waiting rooms, ticket counters, luggage storage, cafes, shops.
-Platforms are convenient to navigate.
+• Train Terminal: Waiting rooms, ticket counters, a place to store luggage, cafes, shops.
+Platforms are easy to navigate.

 • Customs: Be ready for potential customs checks if departing with items of value or significant cash amounts.